ABOUT Voting By Mail in NY

 - After requesting a ballot, a voter will receive:

-- Absentee/Military Ballot: follow the instructions and mark your votes for each contest with a blue or black pen.
+- Mail/Absentee Ballot: follow the instructions and mark your votes for each contest with a blue or black pen.
 Fill in the oval completely.
 Avoid making stray marks on the ballot.

-- Inner Ballot (oath) Envelope: Must be sealed (do not use tape or glue), signed, and dated accurately.
+- Inner Ballot (oath) Envelope: Must be securely sealed, signed, and dated accurately.

-- Outer Return Envelope: Beginning in August 2022, postage IS prepaid (no stamp required).
+- Outer Return Envelope: Postage is prepaid (no stamp required).
 See below for “drop off” alternatives to mailing.

 - Voters with disabilities may: